 A separate IT Department website, maintained by Ms. Iovinelli, serves as an information hub about all things related to the District's integration of devices and apps into the student learning experience.

-Ms. Iovinelli also maintains a Staff IT Help Desk, where faculty and staff can request support, and a Community Technology Help Desk, where parents/guardians and other members of the D401 community can ask IT-related questions.
+Ms. Iovinelli also maintains a Staff IT Help Desk, where faculty and staff can request support.

 What We Do